papivot/cluster-api-aws/README.md

 ### Upgrading K8s version of worker nodes.

 Note only minor version upgrades are recommended.
-For e.g. 1.16.1 -> 1.16.2. (need to verify if this is even a recommended scenario if the control plane is still at the lower version - e.g. 1.16.1)
+For e.g. 1.16.1 -> 1.16.2. (need to verify if this is even a recommended scenario, if the control plane is still at the lower version - e.g. 1.16.1)

 Edit the `machinedeployment.yaml` file and modify the version number to the required minor version